Logo

 Alberta/Saskatchewan

-Alberta is well known to travelers – here are the world-famous Banff and Jasper National Parks in the middle of the Rocky Mountains.
-But what on earth do you want in Saskatchewan as a tourist?
-You will be surprised, the province is definitely worth a visit.
+Alberta is well known to travelers – world-famous Banff and Jasper national parks are located here in the middle of the Rocky Mountains.
+But what on earth do you want as a tourist in Saskatchewan?
+Prepare to be surprised, the province is definitely worth a trip.

-After a first night in Calgary we start our round trip in Banff.
+After a first night in Calgary we begin our tour in Banff.
 We take the cable car up Sulphur Mountain and climb Tunnel Mountain in the afternoon.
 Coffee is served at the Fairmont Banff Springs – one of the luxury hotels still missing so far in our collection.
-On the beautiful Bow Valley Parkway we finally reach Lake Louise, the touristic heart of the Canadian Rockies.
+On the beautiful Bow Valley Parkway, we reach Lake Louise, the tourist heart of the Canadian Rockies.

-Hiking from Lake Louise up to the Lake Agnes Tea House is a must, as well as a visit to the noble Fairmont Château Lake Louise.
-The following drive on the Icefields Parkway (about 230 km) is certainly one of the highlights of this tour; this time we experience the deep blue lakes, the incredible mountains and the glaciers in bright sunshine.
-Jasper, at the end of the panoramic road, is the northern gateway to the parks.
+The hike from Lake Louise up to the Lake Agnes Tea House is a must, as well as a visit to the noble Fairmont Château Lake Louise.
+The following drive along Icefields Parkway (about 230 km) is certainly one of the highlights of this tour; this time we experience the deep blue lakes, the incredible mountains and the glaciers in bright sunshine.
+At the end of the scenic road is Jasper, the northern gateway to the parks.

-We turn east and follow the Yellowhead Highway through a lonely landscape to Edmonton; two days are quite adequate for Alberta’s capital.
-After a trip to Elk Island National Park (with a large herd of bison), we continue to Vegreville, a most interesting small town with Ukrainian roots.
-In Lloydminster – the city lies exactly on the provincial border – we finally reach the province of Saskatchewan, a new territory for us.
+We turn east and drive on the Yellowhead Highway through a lonely landscape to Edmonton; two days are quite reasonable for Alberta’s capital.
+After a trip to Elk Island National Park (with a large herd of bison), we continue to Vegreville, a most interesting small town of Ukrainian origin.
+In Lloydminster we reach the province of Saskatchewan, which is still unknown to us; the city lies exactly on the provincial border.

-Beyond North Battleford, Canada’s breadbasket begins with its historic grain elevators, the “cathedrals of the prairies”.
-A little later we get to Prince Albert National Park – we have never been that far north in North America.
+Behind North Battleford begins Canada’s breadbasket with its historic grain elevators, the “cathedrals of the prairies”.
+A little later we reach Prince Albert National Park – we have never been that far north in North America.
 Next destination is the largest city in the province, Saskatoon.
 We are pleasantly surprised by the beautiful city on the South Saskatchewan River, which is also called “Paris of the Prairies”.
-The Wanuskewin Heritage Park, the Meewasin Trail along the river or a range of public artworks are just some of the destinations worth visiting.
+The Wanuskewin Heritage Park, the Meewasin Trail along the river or a range of public artworks are just some of the destinations worth a visit.

-Now the next provincial capital is waiting for us.
-Wascana Lake forms the heart of Regina; almost all the important buildings of the city are located on its banks.
-From now on we head west on the Trans-Canada Highway; Moose Jaw, Swift Current and Medicine Hat are the names of the few larger towns that interrupt the loneliness of the huge grain fields about every 200 km.
+And already the next provincial capital is waiting for us.
+Wascana Lake forms the heart of Regina; almost all of the city’s important buildings are located on its banks.
+From now on we head west again on the Trans-Canada Highway; Moose Jaw, Swift Current and Medicine Hat are the names of the few larger towns that break the loneliness of the huge grain fields about every 200 km.
 Short detours take us to Saskatchewan Landing Provincial Park and Cypress Hills Interprovincial Park.

-Once again we leave the TCH and drive deep into southern Alberta; here, next to the border of the United States, lies Waterton Lakes National Park.
-Via the World Heritage Site of Head-Smashed-In Buffalo Jump we finally return to Calgary, where we spend the last two days of this tour.
+Once again we leave the TCH and drive deep into southern Alberta; Waterton Lakes National Park is located right on the border to the United States.
+Via the World Heritage Site of Head-Smashed-In Buffalo Jump we finally return to Calgary, where we spend the last two days of round trip.

 Route Description